OsmanKAYI/full-stack-roadmap/docker/docker.section.3.md

-# Docker Chapter 3: How and Why to Use Docker Compose?
+# Docker Part 3: How and Why to Use Docker Compose?

 **TL;DR:** This chapter covers practical use cases of Docker Compose in development, testing, and production environments.
 It provides steps to create a basic Docker Compose setup for serving static web pages using Nginx, along with essential prerequisites and commands.